Be professionally qualified in just 3.5 years

 Course overview

-Graduate with a professional qualification in optometry in just three and a half years with Deakin's Bachelor of Vision Science/Master of Optometry.
-With occupation growth expected to reach 15.1% by 2026^ you will gain the discipline-specific knowledge and skills to be work-ready and eligible to apply for registration as a practising optometrist in Australia and New Zealand.
-This program has a strong emphasis on understanding the visual health issues impacting regional and rural Australia, and the health gap between members of these communities and those living in urban centres.
+Graduate in just three and a half years with Australia’s only accelerated Bachelor of Vision Science/Master of Optometry course.
+Optometrists are in high demand with occupation growth expected to reach 15.9% by 2028*, you will gain the discipline-specific knowledge and skills to be work-ready and eligible to apply for registration as a practising optometrist in Australia and New Zealand.

-Want to graduate job ready as a qualified optometrist?
+Want to graduate job ready as a qualified optometrist from Australia’s only accelerated combined Bachelor/Masters course?

-Deakin offers Australia’s first accelerated optometry course, which means you can graduate and begin your career sooner.
+Deakin offers Australia’s first accelerated Bachelor/Masters course, which means you can graduate and begin your career sooner.
+This is made possible due to Deakin’s trimester system whereby you will undertake ten consecutive trimesters starting from Trimester 1.

 - the key principles of optics